 According to the proposed algorithm, a new call is admitted in the network if an available channel is found in the current satellite.
-However, if the location of the user's terminal indicates that a handover will occur in a time interval less than t{TH} then a channel has to be reserved at the satellite selected for the first handover, otherwise the call is blocked.
+However, if the location of the users terminal indicates that a handover will occur in a time interval less than $t{TH}$ then a channel is simultaneously reserved at the satellite selected for the first handover, otherwise the call is blocked.
 After the call is admitted in the network, station monitoring is activated by the servicing satellite.
 The selection of the next servicing satellite is based on three criteria described below.

-Regarding subsequent handovers, a channel-reservation request is sent to the next satellite at a time defined by the t{TH} before the handover occurrence.
+Regarding subsequent handovers, a channel-reservation request is sent to the next satellite at a time defined by $t{TH}$ before the handover occurrence.
 If an available channel is not found in the meantime, then the call is forced into termination.
-The selection of t{TH} is crucial.
-High values of t{TH} lead to small values of forced termination probabilities compared to forced termination probabilities for small values of t{TH} , but blocking probabilities are unacceptably high due to early reservation of resources.
-On the contrary, small values of t{TH} result to smaller values of blocking probabilities.
-Apparently, different values of the t{TH} define different quality of service levels.
-A study on the determination of the range of t{TH} is given in the following section.
+The selection of $t{TH}$ is crucial.
+High values of $t{TH}$ lead to small values of forced termination probabilities compared to forced termination probabilities for small values of $t{TH}$ , but blocking probabilities are unacceptably high due to early reservation of resources.
+On the contrary, small values of $t{TH}$ result to smaller values of blocking probabilities.
+Apparently, different values of $t{TH}$ define different quality of service levels.
+A study on the determination of the range of $t{TH}$ is given in the following Section.